-Microsuction earwax removal is undertaken with a specialist medical grade vacum pump that gently sucks the earwax out of the ear.
-The procedure is undertaken using special microscope or microscope glasses called Loupes.
-This allows the professional clearly see exactly what they are doing.
-No liquids are used during the procedure, this procedure is seen as the gold standard in earwax removal and it is the safest form of earwax removal available.
+Microsuction ear wax removal is undertaken with a specialist medical grade vacuum pump that gently sucks the earwax out of the ear.
+The procedure is undertaken using a special microscope or microscope glasses called Loupes.
+This allows the professional to clearly see exactly what they are doing.
+No liquids are used during the procedure, this procedure is seen as the gold standard in earwax removal and it is also believed to be the safest form of earwax removal available.

-Initially they will ask you a series of questions related to ear health and any experiences you have had with earwax removal.
-They will then check your ear canals to ensure that there is in fact wax present that needs to be removed.
+Initially, they will ask you a series of questions related to ear health and any experiences you have had with earwax removal.
+They will then check your ear canals to ensure that there is, in fact, earwax present that needs to be removed.
 They will then move onto the removal process using a special attachment on the suction tube to suck out all of the wax.
 Once finished they will then again check your ears to ensure that they are clear.
-Most professionals will then provide a scan of your hearing to get a base line of your hearing ability for their records.
+Most professionals will then provide a scan of your hearing to get a baseline of your hearing ability for their records.

-As I said, microsuction is the safest and most comfortable method of ear cleaning.
+As I said, micro suction is one of the safest and most comfortable methods of ear cleaning.
 There is no mess or fuss and no liquids are introduced to the ear canal during the procedure.
 The process is usually undertaken in a few minutes and it very rarely needs to be repeated a second time to get all of the wax, making it a same day service.
 The fact that the professional can clearly see what is happening in the ear canal during the procedure also makes it exceptionally safe.

 What happens during a microsuction ear wax removal appointment?

-Microsuction wax removal appointments usually last about thirty minutes to one hour dependent on the wax build-up and whether it needs to be performed on one ear or two.
+Microsuction wax removal appointments usually last about thirty minutes dependent on the wax build-up and whether it needs to be performed on one ear or two.
 The procedure is as follows: